snurr-group/mofga/README.md

 Genetic Algorithms Implementation in Metal-Organic Frameworks

 # Overview
-GA_MOF is a python module to perform genetic algorithms search to optimize MOFs.
-In GA_MOF, initial solutions are created using Latin Hypercube sampling, partially derived from skopt library (citation).
+mofga is a python module to perform genetic algorithms search to optimize metal-organic framework building blocks (including topology, organic linker and metal node).
+Initial solutions are created using Latin Hypercube sampling, partially derived from skopt library.
 Through ranking selection methods, top-performing MOFs are kept, or used as parents for new solutions.
 To create new solutions, genetic operators, including crossover and mutation, are used.

 # Installation and Dependencies